 Pam Didner: Yes.
 Yes.
 I can’t wait–I don’t know when this will be over—that we have a chance to see each other at the conferences again, but I noticed that you have been quite busy and you launch a new product.
 It’s called the AI Academy for Marketers.
 How is that different from, say, the AI Marketing Institute/PR 2020?

 Paul Roetzer: Yeah, so the Marketing AI Institute is the business.
 So, I spun it off out of PR 2020.
 So PR 2020 is my marketing agency.
 Some people may recognize that brand because we were HubSpot’s first partner back in 2007.
 So my marketing agency is 15 years old next week.

 Pam Didner: Oh wow, amazing.
 Yay!
 So 15 years, I think that’s a massive and major milestone.

 Paul Roetzer: Yeah, we’ll do some social distance drinking.
-And, um, out of that agency, in 2016, we created a blog called marketing AI Institute, and we just started writing about AI.
-And the idea was if other people are interested in it; also, we’ll turn it into a business.
+Out of that agency, in 2016, we created a blog called marketing AI Institute, and we just started writing about AI.
+The idea was if other people are interested in it; also, we’ll turn it into a business.
 And so fast forward to 2018, we had about 5,000 subscribers to that blog.
 Based on that growth and based on some prompting from you.
 You, I believe we were at, uh, where the Content Tech.
 I think maybe in like March of that year?